sergicanet9/go-hexagonal-api/README.md

 Provides:
 - Ports & Adapters Hexagonal Architecure
-- MongoDB and PostgreSQL adapters for persistent storage
+- MongoDB and PostgreSQL adapters for persistent storage decoupled from the business logic
 - Database migrations with Goose for PostgreSQL implementation
 - CRUD functionalities for user management
 - Multi-environment configs